crazko/romanvesely.com/README.md

 - `$ npm run clean` - removes output folder
 - `$ composer check` - runs code standard and static analysis
 - `$ composer fix` - fixes code standard errors

+`./bin/` files:

+- `create-note-images` - creates images suitable for social networks in "dev.to" style
+- `deploy` - creates and sends zip with all data to Netlify in the end of Travis build.
+Now, as the PHP7.2 is available in Netlify, whole build process could be moved there and drop this step.